marked01one/rio-airbnb-predictive-model/README.md

 <h2 align='center' id="web-portal"> Web Portal </h2>

-This a web portal created to serve this project by showcasing exploratory data analysis, model results, and interactive demos of the model itself.
+This is a web portal created to serve this project by showcasing exploratory data analysis, model results, and interactive demos of the model itself.

-The repository for the web portal has been migrated a separate repository.
+The repository for the web portal itself has been migrated a separate repository.
 You can check them here: [RIO Airbnb Web Portal](https://github.com/marked01one/rio-airbnb-web-portal)

 <h2 align='center' id="notebooks"> Jupyter Notebooks </h2>